 The first framework for collection is the corporate formation process.
 In the United States, individual states manage the corporate formation process.
 As such, information requirements for incorporation vary widely, but no states require persons forming corporations to name beneficial owners at the time of corporate formation.
 There are no mechanisms that capture, track, and manage beneficial owners at the state level.
 Some states do make certain data on incorporated companies public through online systems.
+While no State registries consistent with the EITI Standard exist, there is an existing framework at the State level (the incorporation system), which collects much of this data and, in some cases, makes it public upon request.
+Examples of States that make certain data on incorporated companies accessible to the public through online systems include Alabama12, Connecticut13, Massachusetts14, Nebraska15, North Carolina16, Texas17, and Virginia18.
 There are no federal laws regulating incorporation.

 At the federal level, three requirements provide an institutional framework for beneficial ownership information collection, but not disclosure.
-First, the U.S. Treasury's Customer Due Diligence Rule9 requires U.S. financial institutions to know the real people who own, control, and profit from companies (beneficial owners) and to verify their identities.
+First, the U.S. Treasury's Customer Due Diligence Rule19 requires U.S. financial institutions to know the real people who own, control, and profit from companies (beneficial owners) and to verify their identities.
 Whenever companies open a new account at a covered financial institution, the customer must disclose the identity of 1) each individual who owns 25% or more of the company and 2) any individual who controls the company.
 Second, legal entities that file federal taxes must obtain and have an Employer Identification Number (EIN).
 To do so, they must name a "responsible party."
-A responsible party is generally defined as "the person who has a level of control over, or entitlement to, the funds or assets in the entity that, as a practical matter, enables the individual, directly or indirectly, to control, manage, or direct the entity and the disposition of its funds or assets."10 Finally, the Securities Exchange Act of 1934 requires any person or group that acquires more than 5% beneficial ownership of public company equity securities must disclose its position within 10 days of crossing the threshold.
+A responsible party is generally defined as "the person who has a level of control over, or entitlement to, the funds or assets in the entity that, as a practical matter, enables the individual, directly or indirectly, to control, manage, or direct the entity and the disposition of its funds or assets."
+Finally, the Securities Exchange Act of 1934 requires any person or group that acquires more than 5% beneficial ownership of public company equity securities must disclose its position within 10 days of crossing the threshold.